gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 "There is something paradoxical about being opposed to theoretical abstraction and yet having such a relentless inclination to carry it out" (2).

-But the view Alexander has attributed to Oakeshott is false: There is nowhere in Oakeshot's work that he is "opposed to theoretical abstractions."
+But the view Alexander has attributed to Oakeshott is false: There is nowhere in Oakeshott's work that he is "opposed to theoretical abstractions."
 Instead, what he has repeatedly pointed out is that "theoretical abstractions" are fine things, so long as one does not mistake them for a complete understanding of the situation from which they were abstracted.